steeve/angular-seo/README.md

 Running in behind Nginx (or other)
 ==================================

-If course you don't want regular users to see this, only crawlers.
+Of course you don't want regular users to see this, only crawlers.
 To detect that, just look for an `_escaped_fragment_` in the query args.

 For instance with Nginx: